 Several years ago I visited Morocco with a small group of like-minded travellers from London, whom I had never met before.
 We all boarded a plane from Gatwick and took the surprisingly short (and astonishingly cheap) journey to Marrakesh, Morocco.
 I wrote about the 5 Days in Morrocco experience in-depth in another post, but I wanted to highlight one of my fondest memories from that trip that included local experiences in Morocco.

-The trip I took would definitely be classified as “once in a lifetime” in my books; it was a sprawling journey that took me from the exotic souks of Marrakesh, to the charming oasis in Dades Valley, and I even spent a night in the Sahara Desert sleeping under the stars.
+The trip I took would definitely be classified as “once in a lifetime” in my books; it was a sprawling journey that took me from the exotic souks of Marrakesh to the charming oasis in Dades Valley, and I even spent a night in the Sahara Desert sleeping under the stars.
 Every moment of the trip provided a story to tell later.
 Perhaps that’s why my blog post on Morocco is so wordy and much too long.
-Yet none remained with me quite as sigifnicantly as this one.
+Yet none remained with me quite as significantly as this one.

 On a trip filled with so many memories and once in a lifetime moments, it is incredible that this simple interaction is what has stood out the most vividly in my memory.

 The sun had set as we prepared to head out for a walk down the single road in the town we were staying in.
 We had arrived just as the sunlight had begun to fade, dipping behind the nearby mountains, and checked into our hotels.
 It had taken an hour or more to cross the winding roads in this mountainous region to reach our destination for the night, and my face had been plastered to the glass window of our minibus.